Tyrael122/whatsapp-microservices-redis/README.md

 ---

 ## Performance Comparison
 The load tests are designed to compare the performance of the system with and without Redis.
-The results will help in understanding the impact of Redis on the real-time message delivery and retrieval.
+The results will help in understanding the impact of Redis on the message retrieval.

 ### Test description
 A chat room with 2 users is created, and 1000 messages are sent to it.
 Then, the message history is retrieved 10000 times.